-Remove credit card numbers on employee devices and servers
+Remove sensitive data on employee devices and servers

-One of the biggest risks to PCI compliance is cardholder information that exists outside the organization’s controlled database environment.
-When credit card numbers are extracted from a database and stored as unstructured data—in files on employee devices and file servers—they pose a significant threat.
+One of the biggest risks for organizations is sensitive information that exists outside a controlled database environment.
+When sensitive data, which can be defined by the organization’s custom regular expressions, or standard types like credit card numbers and social security numbers, are extracted from a database and stored as unstructured data—in files on employee devices and file servers—they pose a significant threat.

-With PKWARE's data redaction technology, your organization can permanently remove credit card numbers as soon as they appear in files on employee computers, file servers, and in other locations.
+With PKWARE's data redaction technology, your organization can permanently remove sensitive information as soon as it appears in files on employee computers, file servers, and in other locations.

-Automated redaction ensures that account information cannot be shared or stored in unauthorized locations.
-It also means that cardholder data will not be exposed in the event of a computer theft, misuse of employee credentials, or other security event.
+Automated redaction ensures that information cannot be shared or stored in unauthorized locations.
+It also means that sensitive data will not be exposed in the event of a computer theft, misuse of employee credentials, or other security event.

-PKWARE’s automated technology removes sensitive data from inappropriate locations, and eliminates manual processes that can expose an organization to compliance failures and other risks.
-Organizations can remediate sensitive data as soon as it appears, and can also remove credit card numbers from legacy data, taking terabytes of stored data out of PCI scope.
+PKWARE’s automated technology eliminates manual processes that can expose an organization to compliance failures and other risks.
+Organizations can also remediate legacy data, taking terabytes of stored data out of scope of compliance audits.

 - PKWARE’s automated technology monitors file activity and scans new or modified files to determine whether they contain PCI data.